chsEngineer13/geo/docker/README.rst

   cd /path/to/MapLoom

-  #Insure you have the latest version of MapLoom
+  #Ensure you have the latest version of MapLoom
   git checkout master
   git pull origin master